-The Australian Government is working withand the NSW Government on the commissioned a joint Scoping Study of Rail Needs for Western Sydney (Scoping Study).
-The Scoping Study will assessassessed the economic, population and commercial drivers for different rail connections, travel speeds and service types in the region in order to define the preferred need, timing and service options for rail investment to service Western Sydney and the Airport.
-The Scoping Study will also assess Outcomes Report released in March 2018 assessed what it would take for rail to be operation at the Airport when it opens or, if not, how soon afterwards.
+The Australian Government is working with the NSW Government on the joint Scoping Study of Rail Needs for Western Sydney (Scoping Study).
+The Scoping Study will assess the economic, population and commercial drivers for different rail connections, travel speeds and service types in the region in order to define the preferred need, timing and service options for rail investment to service Western Sydney and the Airport.
+The Scoping Study will also assess what it would take for rail to be operational at the Airport when it opens or, if not, how soon afterwards.